percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/installation.rst

 update your software and its dependencies through your operating system's package manager.
 This is the recommend way of installing where possible.

-Following guides describe the installation process for using the official Percona repositories for :file:`.deb` and :file:`.rpm` packages.
+The following guides describe the installation process for using the official Percona repositories for :file:`.deb` and :file:`.rpm` packages.

 .. toctree::